 We have had the amazing opportunity to play a set of our kirtan music at The New Orleans Jazz Festival for three years.
-After our first time playing Jazz Fest a tall stoic, grey-haired man with blue jeans, t-shirt, and oil company baseball hat walked up to me, and said, “Son, I live out in the country.
+After our first time playing Jazz Fest a tall stoic, grey-haired man with blue jeans, a t-shirt, and an oil company baseball hat walked up to me, and said, “Son, I live out in the country.
 I work on an oil rig by day, and I have no idea what you were singing about, but I’ve got to tell you the music struck something inside me.
-It touched my heart, and moved me to tears, and I want to thank you for that.”
+It touched my heart and moved me to tears, and I want to thank you for that.”

 I think this can be true, but the right teacher/wallah can anticipate that discomfort and defuse the resistance to chanting by introducing the practice in an accessible and educational way that can help remove the barriers one might feel.

-Being a yoga teacher and kirtan artist based in the Deep South, I have loved the opportunity to share the joy of chanting and make it accessible for people, rather that a practice that might be interpreted as being esoteric, self-righteous, or dogmatic.
+Being a yoga teacher and kirtan artist based in the Deep South, I have loved the opportunity to share the joy of chanting and make it accessible for people, rather than a practice that might be interpreted as being esoteric, self-righteous, or dogmatic.

 Three of many things I share to encourage folks to try kirtan:

-One of the most significant and radical bhakti experiences for me, which occurred before I knew what the word meant, was falling in love for the first time, and also having my heart broken for the first time.
+One of the most significant and radical bhakti experiences for me, which occurred before I knew what the word meant, was falling in love for the first time and also having my heart broken for the first time.
 Both experiences were deep initiations into the heart that shifted the course of my life forever.

 My first yoga teacher and mentor, Doranne, also introduced me to a variety of heart-centered practices from different cultures in my intensive studies with her in college.
 She taught me to identify and appreciate the universal threads that tie these traditions together.